joelam789/my-sharp-server-example/README.md

 3. Stateless(more) + Stateful(less) mixed-mode, fit for cloud environment

 4. Implements simple "sharding" for bet records (just as an example)

+5. Implements simple "map/reduce" for bet settling (just as an example)